cubee-cb/linux-vr-compat/README.md

 ## Technically working
 - Tea For God
     - Hands don't appear, so cannot interact with anything.
-    - WiVRn doesn't provide a playspace, so only joystick locomotion is available.
+    - This setup doesn't provide a playspace at all, so only joystick locomotion is available.
 - Resonite (Proton + Native)
     - Logged in, froze when loading cloud home while in the tutorial.
     - Desktop mode works.

 ## Non-working
 - Ragnarock
-    - Successfully launches in desktop mode without WiVRn.
+    - Successfully launches without WiVRn running, but falls back to desktop mode.
     - When run with WiVRn, fails to launch with d3d11 error.
 - Into the Radius
     - Successfully launches without WiVRn running.
     - When run with WiVRn, fails to launch with d3d11 error.
 - Zenith VR
     - Loading screens are broken.
-    - Crashes soon after launch with a texture error.
+    - Crashes immediately after launch with a texture error.
 - Until You Fall
     - Black screen after logo, black-screen-fix beta no longer exists.
 - Half-Life 2 VR
-    - Launches, but can't find VR session
+    - Launches, but can't find VR session.

 ## Untested (but owned/willing to test)
 - Rumble